kopkam/MagwizApp/README.md

 Order Fulfillment Time (⏱️): Track the time it takes to fulfill deliveries and orders to ensure timely deliveries and optimize logistics processes. \
 Warehouse Fill Levels (📈): Check warehouse fill levels and make decisions on their optimal usage. \
  \
-Products was extracted from Kaggle dataset: https://www.kaggle.com/datasets/shudhanshusingh/250k-medicines-usage-side-effects-and-substitutes/data
+Products data was extracted from Kaggle dataset: https://www.kaggle.com/datasets/shudhanshusingh/250k-medicines-usage-side-effects-and-substitutes/data